Sharut/A-multithreaded-stock-exchange/README.md

 # A-multithreaded-stock-exchange

-The main goal of this assignment is that we get comfortable with JAVA.
-You will get a chance to use class hierarchy, File I/O, Exception handling, Thread programming, Inter-thread synchronization etc. Please read the entire assignment carefully, many times over.

 In this assignment we will create a innovative “no-cost” stock exchange, which receives buy and sell orders and pockets a profit while matching them.
 The main idea is to receive time-bound requests, which are matched with other